 Ever wondered what happens behind the scenes at a photo shoot?

-The video here shows you some of the preparation, creative thought processes, location arrangements and lightning and composition techniques required to produce stunning professional product photographs.
+The video here shows you some of the preparation and creative thought processes required to produce stunning professional product photographs.
+Also covered are location arrangements and lightning and composition techniques.
 The inner workings of a shoot, if you like.

-We provided creative direction for this one-day shoot with Sussex-based photographer Peter Langdown, building upon the client’s interior design skills.
-As sellers of luxury handmade furniture, the products – sofas and armchairs – were captured in a thoughtful way to best show off their quality craftmanship.
+We provided creative direction for this one-day shoot with Sussex-based photographer Peter Langdown.
+It was important to build upon the client’s interior design skills, as the subject expert.
+As sellers of luxury handmade furniture, the products – sofas and armchairs – had to be captured in a thoughtful way to best show off their quality craftmanship.

 ‘In situ’ backgrounds were created with the clever use of walls, paintings, curtains and accessories so that the furniture looked like it was in a real home, and numerous lighting techniques were used to create the correct feel, lessening the need for any messing around in Photoshop later.
 Detail shots were taken to demonstrate each product’s features – quality of stitching, legs, arm shapes and so on.

-It’s important that the product is shown in its best possible light (excuse the pun), so we chose complementary accessories like cushions, throws and rugs carefully, ensured that the sofa or chair was clean and neat, the cushions puffed and level, and the foreground and background tidy – electrical cables hidden, no unexpected reflections etc. Much like web design, it’s all about the detail.
+It’s important that the product is shown in its best possible light (excuse the pun).
+So we chose complementary accessories like cushions, throws and rugs carefully, ensured that the sofa or chair was clean and neat.
+Cushions were puffed and level, and the foreground and background tidied – electrical cables hidden, no unexpected reflections etc. Much like web design, it’s all about the detail.

 We had 8 of us at the shoot, including invaluable helpers to move furniture around the showroom as we needed, hold lighting equipment and make tea and coffee.
 Even Maddy the German Shepherd helped out!